Wifi Roaming

 - If you do not see the

-that has the 802.11r features.
-All current versions of OpenWrt come with 802.11r support in the basicwpad
+WLAN Roamingtab, you need to update your OpenWrt or load a version ofwpadthat has the 802.11r features.
+All current versions of OpenWrt come with 802.11r support in the basicwpaddrivers.

 Wifi clients with no or limited support for 802.11r